What You Need to Know About Car Accident Cases in Maryland

 When they settle any personal injury claim in Maryland, they give you one lump sum designed to cover all of your damages – medical bills, wages, and non-economic damages.

 That brings up a very good question: who pays for your medical bills and lost wages before you get your settlement, after a car accident case in Maryland?

 If you get a lump sum settlement at the end of the case, who covers your lost wages and pays for your medical bills until then?

 Long answer: You will have to cover these immediate expenses yourself the same way you would cover them if you had an accident that was not someone else’s fault.

 Hopefully, you have health insurance to pay your medical bills.
+They will have a lien on your case.
 Hopefully, you have leave to pay for your lost wages.
 If so, you can cover them now (with your insurance or leave) and you will get reimbursed later from your settlement.

 This is inconvenient.
 It is an inconvenient system.
 But this is how it works.

 As long as you have health insurance, the Maryland personal injury system can work pretty well.